xxbinxx/dotFiles/git/README.md

 ## Quick Install
+- To install any file
-- Go to your project directory, and run
+- First go to your project directory, and use the command like below:

 ```sh
   $	curl https://raw.githubusercontent.com/xxbinxx/dotfiles/master/git/prepare-commit-msg.py > .git/hooks/prepare-commit-msg && chmod u+x .git/hooks/prepare-commit-msg
 ```